neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/blog/neuroblueprint.md

 Unfortunately this is typically not the case, with researchers often re-coding pipelines from scratch and in isolation.

-A lack of standardised data formats for systems neuroscience is a major obstacle to realising the benefits of automation.
+The lack of data standardisation in systems neuroscience is a major obstacle to realising the benefits of automation.
 Have you ever borrowed a colleagues' analysis script, only to spend the next few hours changing the code structure to fit your data?